apache/airflow/docs/apache-airflow-providers-amazon/executors/ecs-executor.rst

 Some important things to point out for remote logging in the context of the ECS executor:

--  The configuration options for Airflow remote logging must be configured on the host running the Airflow Webserver (so that it can fetch logs from the remote location) as well as within the ECS container running the Airflow Tasks (so that it can upload the logs to the remote location).
-See
+-  The configuration options for Airflow remote logging should be configured on all hosts and containers running Airflow.
+For example the Webserver requires this config so that it can fetch logs from the remote location and the ECS container requires the config so that it can upload the logs to the remote location.
+See `here <https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html>`__ to read more about how to set Airflow configuration via config file or environment variable exports.
-   `here <https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html>`__
-   to read more about how to set Airflow configuration via config file or environment variable exports.